AgoraDoc/agora-style-guide/_content/index.rst

 The `Merriam-Webster's Dictionary <https://www.merriam-webster.com/>`_ is the department’s reference for (American) English spelling.

 Generally speaking, consult this guide first, then consult the Google style guide for information outside the scope of this document.
-When necessary

 For additional in-depth grammar information or company-specific vocabulary and usage, consult the following: